Please be ready with your application reference number starting with 'P'. For example P1234567

 There is hardly a sector that does not require the NCCHC in Australia; it more than gives accurate information about the candidate's criminal background, but it also ensures authenticity.

-Generally, the police check is used for;
+Generally, the Nationally Coordinated Criminal History Check is used for;

 It informs the employers and decision-makers more about their candidates and potential employees.
 Most businesses include it as an internal policy to reduce "certification-only bias" in the recruitments.